 - Deep Engraving: In this process, the laser removes material from the product surface, leaving a recessed number.

 - Surface Engraving: The laser pierces the surface of the product and forms raised numbers.

-There are also thermal transfer printers that can be used to print barcodes directly on products or packaging.
+There are also thermal transfer printers that can use to print barcodes directly on products or packaging.

 Obtain a Barcode Symbol For Each Item

 You can get this symbol from a variety of sources, including the Internet and commercial printing companies.
 The symbol should already be attached to a label.
 If you have the symbols printed yourself, you will need to buy your own printers and other supplies as well as prepare computer files with the numbers.

 Many companies specialize in printing barcodes using thermal or laser technology.
 So check those sources first before investing in expensive printers that can only print a few symbols.
 The symbol will usually be in the form of a square with rounded corners and should be about 1.5 inches wide and the same height.
 You may be able to pay for a custom-made version if you prefer.

 Scan Products and Always Use Your Company Prefix